felix-hilden/sphinx-codeautolink/docs/src/about.rst

 - **Parsing and type hint resolving is incomplete**.
 While all Python syntax is supported, some ambiguous cases might produce unintuitive results or even incorrect results when compared to runtime behavior.
-We try to err on the side of caution, but here are some examples of compromises and limitations:
+We try to err on the side of caution, but here are some of the compromises and limitations:

   - Only simple assignments of names, attributes and calls to a single name are tracked and used to resolve later values.
   - Only simple return type hints that consists of a single resolved type (not a string) are tracked through call and attribute access chains.
-  - Type hints of intersphinx-linked definitions are not available.
+  - Type hints of intersphinx-linked definitions are not necessarily available.
+    Resolving names using type hints is only possible if the package is installed, but simple usage can be tracked via documentation entries alone.
   - Deleting or assigning to a global variable from an inner scope is not recognised in outer scopes.
 This is because the value depends on when the function is called, which is not tracked.
 Additionally, variable values